 This will allow you to double-check the SEO performance of each individual page that links back to you.
 The data gained from this will be valuable in the future, so always make sure that it’s easy to access.

-Backlink Finder will quite literally generate hundreds or even thousands of results in terms of competitor backlinks and the best possible links for your site.
+Backlink Checker will quite literally generate hundreds or even thousands of results in terms of competitor backlinks and the best possible links for your site.
 If you don’t save the results in a sheet, then you can easily lose track of them and miss valuable opportunities to increase your site’s ranking.

 Your sheet should be more than just a random list of potential link prospects, though.
 As you generate potential prospects for backlinks, you should double-check them using Ranktracker’s Rank Tracker and Web Audit tools.
 These tools will show you under the hood and let you see important SEO metrics about each potential prospect.